github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts.md

 ---
 title: Evaluating alerts from secret scanning
-intro: 'There are some additional features that can help you evaluate alerts and prioritize their remediation, such as checking the secret''s validity.'
+intro: 'Learn about additional features that can help you evaluate alerts and prioritize their remediation, such as checking a secret''s validity.'
 permissions: 'People with admin access to a {% ifversion fpt %}public {% endif %}repository can view secret scanning alerts for the repository.'
 product: '{% data reusables.gated-features.secret-scanning %}'
 versions: